sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 ![Locomotion state machine]({{ '/' | absolute_url }}/assets/images/per-post/fpp-animation/fppanim-locomotion-sm-01.png){: .align-center}

 Inside, we only need two states: one for when we're on the ground and one for when we're in the air.
 For the grounded state, we'll use the blend space we just created (you can just copy/paste it).

-For our airborne state, we'll simply loop a new `Falling` animation sequence, which we can bind to a new variable (in _Cloud Crashers_, we just loop the idle animation):
+For our airborne state, we'll simply loop a new `Falling` animation sequence, which we can bind to a new variable (in _Cloud Crashers_, we just re-use the idle animation):

 ![Locomotion state machine states]({{ '/' | absolute_url }}/assets/images/per-post/fpp-animation/fppanim-locomotion-sm-02.png){: .align-center}